 Endometriosis / Adenomyosis

-If you have endometriosis, tissue normally located in the lining of the uterus grows outside the uterus.
+Endometriosis is when tissue that is normally in the lining of the uterus grows outside the uterus.
 It can be found on the ovaries, fallopian tubes, bowel and possibly other places in the pelvic cavity.
 Sometimes it can even grow outside the pelvis.

 This extra tissue may be referred to as "implants."
 During your period, the extra tissue swells with blood along with the normal tissue in your uterus.
 This swelling and blood can irritate nearby tissues, which can cause pain or cramps.
 Constant irritation may cause scar tissue known as “adhesions” to form.
 These adhesions can bind organs together and cause additional pain or discomfort.
 Adhesions may also make it difficult to get pregnant or maintain a pregnancy.
 In other words, adhesions caused by endometriosis can cause infertility.